 I reach around the tree, a stiff and respectful embrace, step back, reach again, the dance of the tree and me.
 I’m unwinding the lights.
 I remember winding them weeks before.
 I remember winding and unwinding a year before.
 And so on, alone.
 I remember the shortest days of the year, the fear and the fight against the dark, candlelight masses, candles in trees, bonfires, pyres, the controlled burn that is life.

 Ever since my first marriage, I’ve made the holiday alone–the tree, the garland, the food, the presents–driven by a force I don’t understand.
 Create and destroy.
 I am Santa, I am keeper and transformer of tradition, I am Kali of time and change, I am of the Mōdraniht, the Night-mothers, commander of the credit card and the tape gun.
 When you’re not looking, I bring the cornucopia; when you’re not looking, I take it away.
 I am daughter of the goddess of the Yule.

 Year after year, on one of the longest nights of the year, I sat alone but for the dogs that are gone.
-On Christmas Eve, I once tucked my child into bed, wrapped last presents, arranged them artfully below the tree, and left crumbs on Santa’s plate.
-Today I crawl beneath the tree, suffering a hundred needle-pricks, and unscrew the stand, releasing the tree and remembering the faces bright with photo flashes reflected off the torn wrapping paper.
+Christmas Eves, I would tuck my child into bed, wrap last presents, arrange them artfully below the tree, and leave crumbs on Santa’s plate.
+Today I crawl beneath the tree, suffering a hundred needle-pricks, and unscrew the stand, releasing the tree and remembering the faces bright with photo flashes reflected off torn wrapping paper.
 The dopamine-fix of acquisition.
 The dopamine-fix of giving.
 I remember my little girl happy to see a new rocking horse, my grown girl happy to see a new book.
 I watched the faces happy to see each other but everywhere seeing, remembering, the missing.